pjakiela/ECON523/exercises/E4-DD2.md

 ### Question 10

-Summarize your `meantba` variable using the `detail` or `d` option after the `sum` command so that you can calculate the 75th percentil of TBA use in the pre-ban period.
+Summarize your `meantba` variable using the `detail` or `d` option after the `sum` command so that you can calculate the 75th percentile of TBA use in the pre-ban period.
 As we've seen in earlier exercises, you can use the `return list` command to see which locals are saved when you run the `summarize` command.
 Define a local macro `cutoff` equal to the 75th percentile of the variable `meantba`.
 Then immediately create a new variable `high_exposure` that is an indicator